Taeko Kono: Biography

-Kōno Taeko was born in Osaka, Japan to Kōno Tameji and Yone; her father Tameji operated a business specializing in mountain produce.
+Taeko Kono was born in Osaka, Japan to Kōno Tameji and Yone; her father Tameji operated a business specializing in mountain produce.
 As a child, she suffered from poor health.
-When she was 15, the Pacific War broke out and her teenage years were dominated by service as a student worker sewing military uniforms and worked in a munitions factory.
+When she was 15, the Pacific War broke out and her teenage years were dominated by service as a student worker sewing military uniforms and working in a munitions factory.

 After the war, she finished her economics degree at Women's University (currently Osaka Prefecture University), graduating in 1947.
 Kōno has written about the new sense of freedom and the high hopes she had after the war.
 Determined to make a career for herself as a writer, she moved to Tokyo, a city full of literary activities and literary personae, joined a literary group led by Fumio Niwa, and threw herself into writing while working full-time.

 After nearly a decade of trying to get published, during which she suffered several setbacks in her health including two bouts of tuberculosis, the literary magazine Shinchōsha began publishing her stories in 1961.
 In 1962, she was awarded Shinchōshas "Dōjin zasshi" ("Coterie Magazine") award for her story "Yōji-gari" ("Toddler Hunting" [幼児狩り]).
 In 1963 her short story "Kani" (Crabs) (蟹) won the prestigious Akutagawa Prize (her story "Yuki" [Snow] had been nominated in 1962).
 After this, Kōno began to produce a stream of remarkable short fiction.
 In 1965 she married the painter Yasushi Ichikawa.
 In 1967 she was awarded the Women's Literary Prize for Saigo no toki (Final Moments), in 1968 the Yomiuri Prize for A Sudden Voice (不意の声), and in 1980 she won the Tanizaki Prize for "A Year-long Pastoral" (一年の牧歌).
 She received a prize from the Japanese Art Academy in 1984 and the Noma Literary Prize in 1991 for her novel Miira-tori ryōkitan (Mummy-Hunting for the Bizarre, 1990).
 Kōno's short story "Hone no niku" (Bone Meat) was published in the 1977 anthology Contemporary Japanese Literature (ed.
-Howard Hibbett), which stimulated interest in her writing amongst readers in English.
+Howard Hibbett), which stimulated interest in her writing among readers in English.
 A trickle of translations into English followed in a variety of anthologies of Japanese women's writing in translation, culminating in the publication of Toddler-Hunting and Other Stories in 1996.
 Kōno continued to write all her life, and was still writing when she died in hospital in January 2015.
 In 2014 she was awarded a Bunka Kunshō, or Order of Culture, which is presented by the Emperor to distinguished artists, scholars, or citizens who make remarkable contributions to Japanese culture, arts and science.